lukewp/cv/index.md

 - Windows, Mac, and Linux Administration (Native and Virtualized/Cloud Environments)

 ### Details:
-<b id="f1">1</b> U.S. DEPARTMENT OF STATE – Deputy Assistant Secretary, Global Public Affairs – 5/2019-Present
+<b id="f1">U.S. DEPARTMENT OF STATE – Deputy Assistant Secretary, Global Public Affairs – 5/2019-Present</b>
-- Holds primary responsibility for collecting and presenting data-backed insights to support U.S. government’s foreign communications and media strategy on all issues of critical national interest.
+- Supports team of 80+ researchers and analysts collecting and presenting data-backed insights to support U.S. government’s foreign communications and media strategy on issues of critical national interest.
-- Prepares written briefs and delivers oral presentations on a variety of subjects to senior White House, State Department, Defense Department officials, including (at DOS) the Secretary, Deputy Secretary, Under Secretaries, and Assistant Secretaries of State.
+- Develops and delivers written briefs and oral presentations to senior White House, State Department, National Security Council, Department of Homeland Security, Defense Department officials.
-- Shapes long-term strategic communications and media plans for critical U.S. national foreign policy themes, leads institutional pivot from reactive posture to proactive, audience-driven approach.
+- Shapes long-term strategic communications and media plans supporting U.S. national foreign policy.
-- Led analytical support for U.S. government communications on urgent global issues including the 2019 crisis in Venezuela, 2019 security standoff with Iran, 2020 Novel Coronavirus outbreak, 2020 Israeli-Palestinian Peace Plan, and recurring fast-moving events such as the annual United Nations General Assembly meeting and all Secretary of State foreign and domestic travel.
+- Leads Department towards a proactive, audience-driven, policy impact-focused press approach.
-- Led analytical support for Department communications on longer-term issue and country campaigns including 5G telecommunications, the Central American immigration security crisis, Israeli-Palestinian relations, U.S.-Iran relations, U.S.-Venezuela relations, a Free-and-Open Indo-Pacific, and promotion of Enduring American Values.
+- Leads analytical support for U.S. government communications on breaking global issues including the outbreak of COVID-19; geopolitical and national security crises; highly-dynamic events like United Nations meetings and foreign trips for U.S. government principal figures.
-- Led establishment of and oversees two offices, combined $24-36 million/yr budget/80-person unit within Global Public Affairs (GPA) focused on audience and media research and analytics, worldwide; Oversaw formal elevation of Research and Analytics’ position in the Department's organizational hierarchy.
+- Leads analytical support for longer-term campaigns including climate change, COVID-19 recovery, advancing safe 5G telecommunications, the Central American immigration security crisis, Israeli-Palestinian relations, U.S.-Iran relations, U.S.-Venezuela relations, a Free-and-Open Indo-Pacific, and promotion of enduring American values.
-- Assisted in reorientation of two decommissioned bureaus’ legacy personnel and assets towards a unified mission in direct support of Department of State communication strategy.
+- Reorganized and reoriented two decommissioned bureaus’ legacy personnel and assets towards a unified mission in direct support of Department of State communication strategy.
-- Filled staffing and leadership gaps to ensure institutional momentum of research and analytics offices through future planned and unexpected leadership transitions.
+- Led establishment of and oversees two offices and a ~$30 million annual budget within Global Public Affairs (GPA) focused on audience and media research and analytics, worldwide; led and managed through two consecutive years of capacity-doubling and the units’ formal hierarchical elevation.
 - Manages two offices’ operations and subordinate staff; schedules and prioritizes work operations; establishes overall policies, practices, goals; provides technical requirements and descriptions of work to be accomplished.
 - Has subject-matter expertise in, responsible for providing advice on international media markets and audience research strategy, as well as opportunities to integrate audience research into business strategy.
 - Oversees development and implementation of an overarching and comprehensive audience research and analysis strategy to measure and improve the effectiveness of the bureau’s programs and services in support of U.S. foreign policy goals.
 - Creates the overall evaluation strategy to measure impact of GPA programs and products on international public opinion of the United States.
 - Developed and implemented guidance for conducting modern and efficient interagency electronic communication in compliance with NIST, FISMA, FIPS, ODNI, and Department of State information and systems security policies and procedures.
-- Responsible for execution of services, standards, and ensures responsiveness to GPA Information Technology requirements across two offices according to agency and government standards.
+- Responsible for execution of services, standards, and ensures responsiveness to information technology requirements across two offices according to agency and government standards.
 - Position requires maintenance of federal security clearances, financial disclosures, rigorous ethical guidelines, and FAC-COR certification.
 [↩](#a1)

-<b id="f2">2</b> U.S. DEPARTMENT OF STATE – Analytics Director, International Information Programs – 5/2016-5/2019
+<b id="f2">U.S. DEPARTMENT OF STATE – Analytics Director, International Information Programs – 5/2016-5/2019</b>
 - On 4-year term appointment: Developed and executed two-year organizational turnaround plan for the Office of Analytics at the Bureau of International Information Programs.
 Enhanced or created Bureau’s capacity to remotely support U.S. Embassy Public Affairs staff around the world in target audience research, strategic planning and campaign design, digital advertising, social and digital media analysis, digital and social property auditing, program measurement and evaluation, in-cycle optimization, data science and software engineering, and global rapid response information collection.
 Managed 23 staff, $5.9 million budget.
 - Served as State Department Lead for the Data Outcome of the Secretary of State’s Redesign Initiative of the Department of State and USAID, responsible for scoping the long-term strategic overhaul of the Department’s enterprise data infrastructure and analytics capacities, with the goal of creating the right technical, cultural, and governance environment to bring evidence-based policymaking to the Department, guiding long-term strategy for a $120+ million per year data investment.
 - Served on the Secretary of State’s Impact Initiative as Keystone Project Leader for an internal communications campaign designed to spark a culture shift towards using data and analytics to inform Department decisions.